 Dress the baby in something simple and easy to get on and off.
 You’ll be grateful you did.

-A good tip to consider if you don’t have help or you have other young children to take care of is to start dinner in a slow cooker or instant pot before you go.
+A good tip to consider if you don’t have help or you have other young children to take care of is to start dinner in a slow cooker before you go.

 2. Pack a full diaper bag.

-You’ll want to bring a change of clothes, extra diapers, wipes, feeding supplies and maybe a snack for yourself.
+You’ll want to bring a change of clothes, extra diapers, wipes, feeding supplies, and a snack for yourself.

 3. Prepare a list of questions and concerns before you go.